 The loft was bathed in sunlight, but it always was when she was up here.
 It was like she brought the sun with her.

 'See!'
-She held out the sad looking flower, bereft of all it's petals.
+She held out the sad looking flower, bereft of all its petals.
 'Flowers don't lie, you're mine.'
 Her face shone, her eyes sparkled and he was on his knees in front of her, helpless.
 He pushed her back into the hay and buried his face in her hair in the crook of her neck.
 She sighed, his name tumbled from her lips, his favorite word, but only when she said it.
 Small slender arms found their way around his neck and his hands slid up from her waist to her ribcage and he felt the swell of her breasts against his thumbs.
 He growled out of frustration and her mouth found his, he kissed her hard, so hard it must've hurt, had to have.
 At some point she kicked off her boots and wound her legs around him and it felt so good, she was rocking against him and he was hard, he knew he was.
 Because it wouldn't feel this good otherwise.
 But it couldn't feel this good!
 He pushed himself up and off of her, completely horrified with what he had done.

 'Beth, I..
 Fuck!
 No.. no.'

 He didn't remember climbing down the ladder or where he went when he left the barn.
 He just remembers she didn't call out to him, didn't say his name.
 He couldn't do this, wouldn't do this.
-He must have drove home, must have undressed and went to bed because he woke up there the next morning to his phone buzzing in the pocket of his jeans that were lying on the floor by his mattress.
+He must have driven home, must have undressed and gone to bed because he woke up there the next morning to his phone buzzing in the pocket of his jeans that were lying on the floor by his mattress.

 It was a text from Beth, 'I'm sorry.'